chbhargava/Java-IoT-Challenge/README.md

 ==================

 The goal of this project is to:

+- Train the RasPi Visitor Detector with known
+  - Generate the images of the known persons
+  - Detect the faces from the images.
+  - Process all the faces and store them.

 - If a person comes to your door step:
   - Automatically capture the photo using the IR proximity sensors
   - Then detect the face of the person using JavaCv and OpenCv